 Small businesses remain the lifeblood of Hawai‘i.
-Hawai‘i has over 130,000 small businesses; that’s about 1 small business for every 11 people.
-Despite the average Hawai‘i small business employing just 12 people, these small businesses still employ a majority of our workforce.
+Our state has over 130,000 small businesses—that’s about 1 small business for every 11 people.
+While the average small business in Hawai‘i employs just 12 people, as a whole, Hawaii’s small businesses still employ a majority of our workforce.

 In Congress, I have been an advocate for small business assistance programs that help our state.
-As a member of the House Appropriations Committee, I have secured billions of dollars for the key small business assistance programs managed by the SBA.
-For example, for Fiscal Year 2020 the SBA received $847.6 million, an increase of $132.2 million above the prior year levels.
+As a member of the House Appropriations Committee, I have secured billions of dollars for the key small business assistance programs managed by the Small Business Administration (SBA).
+For example, for Fiscal Year 2021 my Committee provided the SBA’s Entrepreneurial Development Programs $272 million, an increase of $11 million above the prior year levels.

 Diversifying Our Economy

 The COVID-19 pandemic and other periods of economic uncertainty, such as the 2008 financial crisis and 9/11, illustrate how reliant Hawaii’s economy is on tourism and vulnerable it is to a recession.
 I have long supported developing a technology industry in Hawai‘i to help diversify our economy.
-The technology sector provides high paying jobs that are not at the mercy of high export shipping costs, and the federal defense presence in Hawai‘i offers technology and 8(a) startups an excellent partner.
+The technology sector provides high-paying jobs that are not at the mercy of high export shipping costs, and the federal defense presence in Hawai‘i offers technology and 8(a) startups an excellent partner.
 To that end, I have been an advocate for the Small Business Innovation Research and Small Business Technology Transfer program, which helps technology startups get federal contracts.
-I have also been looking for different avenues to close the digital divide and ensure that Hawai‘i residents can connect to the internet to ensure that Hawai‘i and our keiki remain competitive in our 21st-century economy.
+I have also been looking for different avenues to close the digital divide and ensure that Hawai‘i residents have access to affordable internet and have the education they need to ensure that Hawai‘i and our keiki remain competitive in our 21st-century economy.